 This is the best design to hold up to mold.

-The Oliver brand travel trailer is a popular trailer for mold avoiders.
+The Oliver brand travel trailer has been a somewhat a popular trailer for mold avoiders.

 I like fiberglass campers with molded fiberglass furniture like Oliver trailers.
 It makes for a simple, easy to clean, non-porous interior.